Perth Airport: 1988–2018: Growth and expansion

-Terminal 2 was officially opened on 28 February 2013, with the first flights operating out of the terminal from 2 March 2013.
+Catering for regional airlines, terminal 2 was officially opened on 28 February 2013, with the first flights operating out of the terminal from 2 March 2013.
 The single story terminal features at-grade access to the terminal building and dedicated pick-up and drop-off lanes at the front of the terminal, a centralised passenger security screening zone, three baggage reclaim belts as well 14 aircraft bays, accessible from enclosed walkways and serviced by 8 boarding counters, and 36 additional aircraft parking bays.